 3. Trying to DIY When You Shouldn’t

 There’s nothing wrong with wanting to use your own two hands to care for and improve your house.
+But avoid the common DIY remodel fails.
 The problem comes when you undertake a project you don’t have the time, knowledge, or tools to execute properly or efficiently.
 There’s no shame in accepting that a certain project may not be a time- or cost-efficient DIY attempt and a contractor is necessary to ensure the home improvement is performed properly.

 4. Not Shopping Around